 Step 5: Create Cache Cluster

-Once you have made sure that the service is up and running, you can now access the NCache Web Manager to create NCache clustered cache.
-To access the NCache Web Manager, access it using the DNS followed by port number 8251.
-This brings you to the main window of NCache Web Manager.
-Create the cache cluster by following the steps in the create cache cluster section in the documentation.
+Once you have ensured that the service is up and running, you can now access the NCache Management Center to create a clustered cache.
+To access the NCache Management Center, access it using the DNS followed by port number 8251.
+This brings you to the main window of NCache Management Center.

 Step 6: Create Client Application Service

 The different NCache client services send HTTP requests to the NCache Discovery Service which provides the clients with the IP addresses of the containers on which NCache is running in response.
 The clients can then use the IP addresses to create cache connections with which they communicate with the NCache clustered cache.
+If you need to monitor client-side NCache performance counters or use out-proc client caches, deploy the client applications as container services.
+Ensure that the container images include NCache installed in cache-client mode.

 1 2 3 4 5 6 |